Ciudad Universitaria, Mexico City: Sports facilities

 One of the most renowned architecture of the Ciudad Universitaria de Mexico is the area of the "Frontones", which consists of a multipurpose building and ten courts for racquetball and handball game.

-There are also football and soccer fields for training of student and children teams.
+There are also football pitches for training of student and children teams.
 Gyms for martial arts, boxing training and other sports are near the stadium, intended mostly for students.

 Culture

 C.U. is an important part of Mexico City's cultural life.
 The campus contains many spaces dedicated to cultural activities from Music, Theatre, Cinema, Visual Arts etc. Most faculties have exhibition spaces and auditoriums used for such purposes.

 The University Cultural Centre (Centro Cultural Universitario) is a section of the campus containing the main auditoriums, theatres and cinemas.
-It also includes one of the most recent Contemporary Art Museums in Mexico, the Museo Universitario de Arte Contemporaneo.
+It also includes one of the most recent Contemporary Art Museums in Mexico, the Museo Universitario de Arte Contemporáneo.

-The Centre also includes facilities named for notable figures in Mexicsn history;
+The Centre also includes facilities named for notable figures in Mexican history;